Lonely is a feeling but facing life’s struggles and battles alone is a choice.

 This is a false belief that many embrace, although most of the time it is much more subtle.
 Sometimes it is because people would rather look well to others instead of actually be well on the inside.
 Usually it comes off as something more like, “It would be a good idea to have support and fight my battles with help but I can probably handle it.”
 Often people know it would be a good idea to not fight alone but they don’t have a high enough value for it to make priority and put it into action.

 If “I can handle things without help” were really true, these people should all be offering their service, strength, great wisdom and support to others.
 However, I have rarely seen someone that doesn’t see their need to fight together offer their “strength” to others because “I’m fine on my own” usually means I don’t see my own need and therefore I don’t have a value to help others either.

-Hiding: “There are some bad habits or choices going on in my life that I don’t want to change and I have to fight alone so people don’t see or challenge my way of living.”
+In rare cases there are Criminal Rangers who would have to say something like this: “There are some bad habits or choices going on in my life that I don’t want to change and I have to fight alone so people don’t see or challenge my way of living.”

 This amounts to “I love what I am doing more than connection and wholeness so ‘alone’ is my way of keeping it in the dark”.
 Sometimes this is a blatant choice to take advantage of others.
 Sometimes it is coping mechanisms (addictions, lying, money problems, integrity issues, etc.) that have become a problem someone may or may not want to continue long term but are choosing for now.